26 General Kvimitadze str

-Provider is ‘’Legal Entity of Public Law Giorgi Abramishvili MOD Georgia Military Hospital’’.
+The provider is ‘’Legal Entity of Public Law Giorgi Abramishvili MOD Georgia Military Hospital’’.

-The hospital is under direct supervision of the Ministry of Defence and is staffed by civilian personnel.
-Hospital status makes some gaps in relationship between Medical Department and Hospital (e.g. military doctors can’t be promoted) and difficulties for hospital integration in the GAF.
-Hospital is located near the conflict zone, so it is planned to dislocate it to the Capital city and turn staff into military.
+The hospital is under the direct supervision of the Ministry of Defence and is staffed by civilian personnel.
+Hospital status makes some gaps in the relationship between the Medical Department and Hospital (e.g. military doctors can’t be promoted) and difficulties for hospital integration in the GAF.
+Hospital is located near the conflict zone, so it is planned to dislocate it to the Capital city and turn staff into the military.
 The military hospital provides medical service to all the personnel of the Ministry of Defence of Georgia as well as ordinary citizens from any part of the country.

 Except for the medical service the medical institution carries out pedagogical activities, medical check and fitness for military service.

 Providers are civilian medical facilities all over the country.
 For rehabilitation of wounded warriors, Rehabilitation Centres, Tbilisi and Tserovani are functioning.
 Tbilisi Rehabilitation Centre deals with a prosthesis, prosthesis update and maintenance.
 Tserovani Rehabilitation Centre is the best recreation zone adopted for persons with limited ability where Georgian and foreign wounded soldiers and their family members get rehabilitation therapy.

 Transformation of medical doctors to military medical doctors as well as Training of combat medics and combat lifesavers is a responsibility of military medical school under Military Training and Education Command.
 Because of school low capability, there is still a high percentage of civilian medical doctors in the GAF.